OLED: Outdoor performance

 As an emissive display technology, OLEDs rely completely upon converting electricity to light, unlike most LCDs which are to some extent reflective.
 E-paper leads the way in efficiency with ~ 33% ambient light reflectivity, enabling the display to be used without any internal light source.
 The metallic cathode in an OLED acts as a mirror, with reflectance approaching 80%, leading to poor readability in bright ambient light such as outdoors.
 However, with the proper application of a circular polarizer and antireflective coatings, the diffuse reflectance can be reduced to less than 0.1%.
 With 10,000 fc incident illumination (typical test condition for simulating outdoor illumination), that yields an approximate photopic contrast of 5:1.
-Advances in OLED technologies, however, enable OLEDs to become actually better than LCDs in bright sunlight.
-The AMOLED display in the Galaxy S5, for example, was found to outperform all LCD displays on the market in terms of power usage, brightness and reflectance.
+Advances in OLED technologies, however, enable OLEDs to become better than LCDs in bright sunlight.
+The AMOLED display in the Galaxy S5, for example, was found to outperform all LCDs on the market in terms of power usage, brightness and reflectance.

 Power consumption

-While an OLED will consume around 40% of the power of an LCD displaying an image that is primarily black, for the majority of images it will consume 60–80% of the power of an LCD.
+While an OLED will consume around 40% of the power of an LCD showing an image that is primarily black, for the majority of images it will consume 60–80% of the power of an LCD.
 However, an OLED can use more than 300% power to display an image with a white background, such as a document or web site.
 This can lead to reduced battery life in mobile devices when white backgrounds are used.